jaepur/secure-systems-case-study/README.md

 ## Why This Project Matters

 Cyber-physical systems introduce unique risks where digital compromise can lead to physical consequences.
 This case study demonstrates:

-- How to reason about security **before implementation**
+- How to reason about security at design time, prior to implementation
-- How misuse and abuse inform threat identification
+- How misuse and abuse cases inform threat identification
-- How risks can be prioritized using structured criteria
+- How technical risks can be prioritized using structured criteria
 - How to document security analysis with integrity and traceability

-The methods demonstrated here are applicable to domains such as:
+The analytical methods demonstrated in this case study are transferable to domains involving cyber-physical or safety-relevant systems, such as:
-- Defense and aerospace systems

 - Robotics and automation
-- Industrial and OT environments
+- Industrial and operational technology (OT) environments
-- Safety-critical embedded systems
+- Safety-relevant embedded systems

 ---